backdrop-contrib/matomo_reports/README.txt

 Maintainer:  xlyz, xlyz@tiscali.it

-Add a piwik reports section where imports key traffic information from your piwik server.
+This module adds a piwik reports section and imports key traffic information from your piwik server.

 Poject homepage: http://drupal.org/project/piwik_reports